|

 Queen of Coin Text:

 The Queen of Coins is my Mom in every sense.
-In the background is a nostalgic castle that I will be
+In the background is a nostalgic castle that we stayed

 and also represents wealth, longevity, power